People

 Dr. Bahar Koymen

 My research focuses on the intersection between children’s communicative and socio-cognitive development.
-I investigate the ways in which young children’s social and cognitive abilities are manifested in interactive contexts, particularly in their peer interactions.
-The topics that I am interested in involve:
+I investigate the ways in which young children’s exchange reasons and ideas to arrive at collective decisions which require children to understand their partners’ perspectives in relation to their own perspective.

 Dr. Szilvia Linnert